neoforged/Documentation/docs/items/interactionpipeline.md

         - If the entity you are looking at is a `LivingEntity`, `Item#interactLivingEntity` is called on the `ItemStack` in your main hand.
 If it returns a definitive result, the pipeline ends.
     - If you are looking at a block that is within your reach and not outside the world border:
         - `PlayerInteractEvent.RightClickBlock` is fired.
 If the event is canceled, the pipeline ends.
 You may also specifically deny only block or item usage in this event.
-        - `IForgeItem#onItemUseFirst` is called.
+        - `IItemExtension#onItemUseFirst` is called.
 If it returns a definitive result, the pipeline ends.
         - If the player is not sneaking and the event does not deny block usage, `Block#use` is called.
 If it returns a definitive result, the pipeline ends.
         - If the event does not deny item usage, `Item#useOn` is called.
 If it returns a definitive result, the pipeline ends.
 - `Item#use` is called.
 If it returns a definitive result, the pipeline ends.